POL-U5410.02 Managing Telework Arrangements

 To efficiently manage University space, Unit Authorities may:

-1. Prioritize office space for those working on-site full time, and
+1. Prioritize individually assigned enclosed or other office space for those working on-site 60% or more of a pay period, and

-2. Assign shared workspace for employees working less than 3 days per week on-site on a regular basis.
+2. Assign shared workspace or unassigned touchdown space (workstation, cubicle, or office) for employees working less than 60% of a pay period on-site on a regular basis.

-Space Administration must be notified of all changes to office spaces assignment's including cubicles.
+Department heads must notify Space Administration of all changes to office space assignments, including cubicle assignments.

 7. Employees and Supervisors Must Follow Timekeeping Requirements